-- 13.1 It is agreed that any Intellectual Property Rights of any kind that come into existence in the course of the provision of the Services shall belong to and vest in Tate exclusively.
-Without limiting the foregoing the Supplier undertakes that the provision of the Services will not infringe the intellectual property rights of any third party and will indemnify Tate against all liabilities, costs and expenses resulting from any breach of such undertaking. - 13.2 The Supplier shall ensure that all Personnel: - 13.2.1 shall automatically assign any Intellectual Property Rights of any kind to the Supplier that may come into existence in the course of undertaking their duties; and - 13.2.2 shall waive any and all moral rights they may have. - 13.3 For the avoidance of doubt, the Supplier shall own and retain any pre-existing Intellectual Property Rights in any materials incorporated into any deliverables created for Tate or, where such Intellectual Property Rights are vested in a third party, they shall remain vested in that third party.
-The Supplier hereby grants Tate a non-exclusive, irrevocable, royalty free, worldwide perpetual licence to use any such pre-existing Intellectual Property Rights as are required for Tate to use the products of the Services.
+13.1 It is agreed that any Intellectual Property Rights of any kind that come into existence in the course of the provision of the Services shall belong to and vest in Tate exclusively.
+Without limiting the foregoing the Contractor undertakes that the provision of the Services will not infringe the intellectual property rights of any third party and will indemnify Tate against all liabilities, costs and expenses resulting from any breach of such undertaking.

+13.1.1 The Contractor shall ensure it shall automatically assign any Intellectual Property Rights of any kind to Tate that may come into existence in the course of undertaking its duties;

+13.1.2 shall waive any and all moral rights it may have.

+13.2 For the avoidance of doubt, the Contractor shall own and retain any preexisting Intellectual Property Rights in any materials incorporated into any deliverables created for Tate or, where such Intellectual Property Rights are vested in a third party, they shall remain vested in that third party.
+The Contractor hereby grants Tate a non-exclusive, irrevocable, royalty free, worldwide perpetual licence to use any such pre-existing Intellectual Property Rights as are required for Tate to use the products of the Services.